 Therefore, the same controversy surrounding the interpretation of article V.1.e of the New York Convention might apply to Spain.
-In this regard, Spanish courts have generally recognized foreign awards where there was a pending set-aside procedure before the courts of the seat of arbitration (Order of the Supreme Court No. 9443/2004 dated 20 July 2004, Order of the Court of First Instance of Rubí No. 584/2006 dated 11 June 2007, Order of the High Court of Catalonia No. 127/2011 dated 17 November 2011 and Order of the High Court of Murcia No. 1/2019).
+In this regard, Spanish courts have generally recognized foreign awards where there was a pending set-aside procedure before the courts of the seat of arbitration (Order of the Supreme Court No. 9443/2004 dated 20 July 2004, Order of the Court of First Instance of Rubí No. 584/2006 dated 11 June 2007, Order of the High Court of Catalonia No. 127/2011 dated 17 November 2011 and Order of the High Court of Murcia No. 1/2019, Decision of the High Court of Catalonia No. 96/2021, dated 10 March).
 Contrarily, the High Court of Madrid has shown a different (and controversial) stance by denying the exequatur of a Canadian award that was pending approval by a domestic judicial decision at the time of the exequatur request (Order No. 3/2017 dated 14 February 2017).